June 11, 2019

 You race for fun.
 Remember to soak it in and enjoy the experience.

-Pay for the advice of people smarter and more experience than you.
+Pay for the advice of people smarter and more experienced than you.
 Investing in the guidance of experienced coaches, physiotherapists, doctors, dieticians and the like will almost always be money well spent.

 What gets measured, gets managed.
 Use performance testing to optimise your training and track your progress.